At breakfast the next morn, she leaned toward Grimme and whispered, “Did you talk about the bills with your paramours?”

 “That is why you are not spoiled.”

-“I was,” she said lightly, then chuckled at herself.
-“I was a scullery maid far longer than I had to be because of my behavior.
+“I was,” she said lightly, then admitted reluctantly, “I was a scullery maid far longer than I had to be because of my behavior.
 I was dismissed from three noble houses before I realized I was my own worst enemy.
 In my last noble house, I determined to be silent and work my way up, as I could not bear being at the bottom.
 I hated the way the household was run, so cruelly, but worse, so inefficiently.
 I determined to be the housekeeper and eventually I was.
 I was going to gain control of that household one way or another.”

 He chuckled.
 “Of course you were.
 Did you kill the housekeeper?”